Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 These methods use the incremental cash flows from each potential investment or project.
 Techniques based on accounting earnings and accounting rules are sometimes used.
 Simplified and hybrid methods are used as well, such as payback period and discounted payback period.

-Equivalent annuity method essentially value projects as if they were risk bonds., Real option analysis is the ratio of payoff to investment of a proposed project., The profitability index is the time required for an investment to "repay" the original investment., and The internal rate of return is the discount rate that gives a net present value of zero.
+Equivalent annuity method essentially value projects as if they were risk bonds., Real option analysis is the ratio of payoff to investment of a proposed project., The internal rate of return is the discount rate that gives a net present value of zero., or The profitability index is the time required for an investment to "repay" the original investment.